Blog

 As adults in a committed and loving relationship you and your husband or partner, are likely experienced at navigating potentially tricky topics together.
 That said, parenthood and even the prospect of it can sometimes inspire primal and unexpectedly strong emotions.
 Licensed Mental Health Professional, Alicia Denefe, MBA, M.S., LCPC, suggests that couples addressing this issue, “commit to receiving one another's input as graciously as possible, while honestly advocating for themselves and their preferences.”
 Alicia further encourages “to take the time to sit down and address the issue from all sides.
 Both parties should share their fears, hesitations, and concerns.
 Try not to shy away from potentially awkward or especially emotional aspects of the issue.
 Discussing this openly and honestly is the only way to come to a true consensus”.

-Read more about Alicia Denefe on our website.
-She is not only a licensed mental health professional but also a surrogacy matching expert.
 This open dialog should ideally occur well in advance of any fertility procedures.
 Walking into your fertility clinic with a plan to "wing it" or "call an audible" is not encouraged.

 Input from your Fertility Doctor